Phone: (605) 274-4720

 Autism spectrum disorder (ASD) is a neurodevelopmental disorder marked by socio-communicative deficits, repetitive behaviors, systemic interests, and other neurological and cognitive symptoms that have a wide range of severity.
 It is estimated that ~2.3% of children born today will receive an ASD diagnosis, with males estimated to be about three times as likely to receive an ASD diagnosis.
 Because of the high prevalence of ASD, decades of preclinical research have investigated the disorder's complex etiology and its manifestation in the brain, with the goal of uncovering effective therapeutic strategies.
 Despite these efforts, no treatments addressing ASD's core features have been successfully translated to the clinic.

 A long-term goal of our laboratory is to determine whether treatments with neurotrophic actions-including environmental enrichment and pharmacological agents-might one day lead to successful therapies for ASD.
 One possible strategy that has recently attracted our attention involves erythropoietin (EPO) and its derivatives.
 EPO is an endogenous cytokine that has potent, long-lasting effects on cell survival, neuroplasticity, and neurogenesis, making it a candidate for treating a host of neuropsychiatric disorders, including ASD.
-However, EPO's potential has been limited by it severe hematological side effects.
+However, EPO's potential has been limited by its severe hematological side effects.
 To overcome this hurdle, researchers have engineered non-hematopoietic derivatives that appear to have similar actions as EPO and appear to ameliorate disease features in model mice.
-For instance, we have recently shown that carbamoylated EPO (CEPO), which rescues anxiety and depression-related behavior in the BALB/c mouse model, also restores social approach behavior in these mice.
-However, the degree to which CEPO rescues social and other ASD-related behaviors, the mechanisms underlying these potential behavioral changes, and the applicability of these findings to other ASD models all remain unclear.
+For instance, we have recently shown that carbamoylated EPO (CEPO), which rescues anxiety and depression-related behavior in the BALB/c mouse model, also restores social approach behavior in these mice (Street et al., NeuroSci, 2025).

 This project will provide undergraduate students to learn key skills in behavior, histology, immunohistochemistry, and molecular biology - all bedrock techniques in neuroscience - while exposing them to artificial intelligence, microscopy, and animal modeling techniques common in 21st century neuroscience.